BuliKecik/Spegeli-PokemoGoBot-GottaCatchEmAll/README.md

 <br/>
 <strong><em>UPDATE (8/7/2016)</em></strong> - Back online!<br />
 <br />
 In order for the bot to function.
 You will need to supply a encrypt.dll file.
-To to legal reasons, We will not supply this file.<br/>
+Due to to legal reasons, We will not supply this file. <br/>
 The dll needs to be placed within the folder:<br/>
 PokemoGoBot-GottaCatchEmAll-master\PokemonGo.RocketAPI.Console\bin\Debug<br/>
 <br/>